llm-workflow-engine/llm-workflow-engine/README.md

 * `!context` lets you load old contexts from the log (previous sessions).
 It takes one parameter; a context string from logs.
 * `!session` refreshes your session information.
 This can resolve errors under certain scenarios.
 * `!delete` deletes the current conversation from the webview
+* `!editor` opens the current prompt in the default editor (as defined by the EDITOR environment variable) and allows you to edit it.
+The edited prompt is then sent to ChatGPT.

 Command arguments can be passed in the following ways:
 * --debug: enables debug mode (visible browser window)